 I learned to read when I was four.
 I was writing stories by the time I was eight.
 I research any topic I want to know about from every credible source I can find.
 Somedays, I can’t get out of bed.
 I don’t sleep for up to four days at a time.
 I can go days before realizing I haven’t eaten.
 But when I can do things, when my energy is high enough and the pain is low enough, I craft or write or sew.
 I try to stay busy.
 And I did finally write a book.

-As of today, I have written 34 books as a ghostwriter because I needed the money.
+As of today, I have written about 60 books as a ghostwriter because I needed the money.
 But now I focus on writing my own books.
 The Fine Print of Fibromyalgia was the first book released in my name.
+Recently I released Shadows Through the Fog (a compilation of short eerie and horror stories).
 I am working on others covering anxiety, depression, insomnia, Celiac Disease, health choices, and other self-help areas.
 I also write horror, thrillers, true crime stories, dystopians, and science fiction.

 When I am not writing, I like designing and sewing clothing, painting ceramics, making jewelry and candles and bath and body products, playing music, listening to music, reading, playing video games, cooking, and baking, and doing whatever else I can until I can’t.